CCHS-Melbourne/LoliBot/software/ReadMe.md

     http://micropython.org/downloads#esp32

-A recent version (Jan 2018) has been included as part of this repository.
+A recent firmware version (January 2018) has been included as part of this repository.

 The required ESPTool commands ...